 Wataru ends up moving to the United States (people going to and working/studying in the United States is a thematic thread within the series).
 When he and Kazuki part, they decide that it's a real breakup (neither of them makes any promises) but they also both acknowledge that they hope that things will work out in the long run.

-Because the series needs some drama and soap opera, this is when Masanobu (prior interested party) shows up.
+Because the series needs some drama and soap opera, this is when Masanobu (prior interested party, whose family lives in the U.S.) shows up.
 He wants to try again to "win" Wataru.

 Wataru has always hoped that one day, he and Masanobu could become "just friends."
 Unfortunately, that is clearly not what Masanobu is after, and Wataru has a fundamental sense of fair play.
 It is one thing for him to start dating someone entirely new.
 It's another for him to start dating Kazuki's rival (with whom he was never particularly interested that way anyway).
 To start doing it after the breakup would give the impression that Masanobu and Wataru were simply biding their time; they always planned to get together eventually.